 DC Labs Entrepreneur in Residence

-We are absolutely delighted that Rob Wilmot has joined us in the role of Entrepreneur in Residence.
+We are delighted that Rob Wilmot is working with us in the role of Entrepreneur in Residence.
 Rob generously shares his unique and varied expertise with individual researchers, looking at capitalising on their specific projects and also the overarching strategy of DC Labs as a whole.
-He is currently working on a book with DC Labs Director, Professor Peter Cowling on the subject of AI and how it can make us happy.

 Rob's recent activities:

-- Co-founder, Chairman & CEO Crowdicity: Idea Management Platform - www.crowdicity.com
+- Co-founder, Chairman & CEO of Crowdicity: Idea Management Platform.
+Acquired by Medallia, Inc. in October 2019;

 - Non-Executive Director and Chair of the Technology & Digital Transformation Committee at Cabinet Office: Crown Commercial Service.
 Eight years tenure completed on September 2020;

 - Crown Commercial Representative for Software: Senior Civil Service role working out of The Government Commercial Function in Whitehall.
 Two years tenure completed in 2015.